computations/SunStar/doc/writeup.md

 method.

 [^SunStar_name]: The name is a slight pun on G-STAR, the original name for this project.
-The sun that earth orbits is a g-class star, therefore \SunStar.
+The sun that earth orbits is a g-class star, therefore
+\texttt{SunStar}.

 Background
 -------------------------------------------------------------------------------